viur-framework/viur-docs/source/intro.rst

   A *kind* roughly equals to the term of a table in SQL, or a collection in mongoDB.

   A kind is the name of an information group the AppEngine stores data in.
-  But a kind is not bound to the restrictions known from an SQL-Table; its possible to have multiple models utilizing one kind, even with different attributes or conflicting types.
+  But a kind is not bound to the restrictions known from an SQL-Table.

 - **Skeleton**